Terms and Conditions

 General Terms and Conditions

-- Terms and conditions apply to all information, advice or workouts provided by Kate Ivey Ltd or DediKate, including but not limited to those on social media, blogs, live events, emails and other communication channels.
+- Terms and conditions apply to all information, advice or workouts provided by Kate Ivey Ltd or DediKate, including but not limited to those on social media, blogs, live events, emails, programmes and other communication channels.

 - DediKate may change these terms and conditions from time to time by notice to the customer in writing.